Brown2022/AirBnB_clone/README.md

 We can also determine if we are using an interactive or non-interactive shell by,

 [[ $- == *i* ]] && echo ‘Interactive’ || echo ‘not-interactive’

-* examples

-KornShell (ksh): written by David Korn based on the Bourne shell sources[8] while working at Bell Labs

-Public domain Korn shell (pdksh)

-Bourne-Again shell (bash): written as part of the GNU Project to provide a superset of Bourne Shell functionality.
-This shell can be found installed and is the default interactive shell for users on most Linux systems.

-Debian Almquist shell (dash): a modern replacement for ash in Debian and Ubuntu

-Almquist shell (ash):
-written as a BSD-licensed replacement for the Bourne Shell; often used in resource-constrained environments.
-The sh of FreeBSD, NetBSD (and their derivatives) are based on ash that has been enhanced to be POSIX conformant.

-KornShell (ksh) is a Unix shell which was developed by David Korn at Bell Labs in the early 1980s and announced at USENIX on July 14, 1983.[1][2]
-The initial development was based on Bourne shell source code.[7]
-Other early contributors were Bell Labs developers Mike Veach and Pat Sullivan, who wrote the Emacs and vi-style line editing modes' code, respectively.[8]
-KornShell is backward-compatible with the Bourne shell and includes many features of the C shell, inspired by the requests of Bell Labs users.

-The C shell (csh or the improved version, tcsh) is a Unix shell created by Bill Joy while he was a graduate student at University of California, Berkeley in the late 1970s.
-It has been widely distributed, beginning with the 2BSD release of the Berkeley Software Distribution (BSD) which Joy first distributed in 1978.[2][3]
-Other early contributors to the ideas or the code were Michael Ubell, Eric Allman, Mike O'Brien and Jim Kulp.[4]

-The C shell is a command processor which is typically run in a text window, allowing the user to type and execute commands.
-The C shell can also read commands from a file, called a script.
-Like all Unix shells, it supports filename wildcarding, piping, here documents, command substitution, variables and control structures for condition-testing and iteration.
-What differentiated the C shell from others, especially in the 1980s, were its interactive features and overall style.
-Its new features made it easier and faster to use.
-The overall style of the language looked more like C and was seen as more readable.

-On many systems, such as macOS and Red Hat Linux, csh is actually tcsh, an improved version of csh.
-Often one of the two files is either a hard link or a symbolic link to the other, so that either name refers to the same improved version of the C shell.